Chapter 10.12

 10.12.080 Applicability of parking regulations.

-Officers of the police department and such officers as are assigned by the chief of police are authorized to direct all traffic by voice, hand, audible or other signal in conformance with traffic laws, except that in the event of a fire or other emergency or to expedite traffic or to safeguard pedestrians, officers of the police department or members of the fire department may direct traffic as conditions may require, notwithstanding the provisions to the contrary contained in this title or the Vehicle Code.
+Officers of the police department and such officers as are assigned by the chief of police are authorized to direct all traffic by voice, hand, audible or other signal in conformance with traffic laws, except that in the event of an emergency or to expedite traffic or to safeguard pedestrians, officers of the police department may direct traffic as conditions may require, notwithstanding the provisions to the contrary contained in this title or the Vehicle Code.
+Whenever the public works director finds that the regulation of traffic is necessary at the site of road or street construction or maintenance, he or she may regulate traffic by means of persons authorized for such duty.
 (Ord.
-230 § 1 (part), 1965)
+701 § 2 (Exh.
+1), 2012; Ord.
+230 § 1, 1965)

 10.12.020 Unauthorized traffic direction.

-No person other than an officer of the police department or members of the fire department or a person authorized by the chief of police or a person authorized by law shall direct or attempt to direct traffic by voice, hand or other signal, except that persons may operate, when and as provided in this title, any mechanical push-button signal erected by order of the city traffic engineer.
+No person other than an officer of the police department or a person authorized by the chief of police or traffic engineer or a person authorized by law shall direct or attempt to direct traffic by voice, hand or other signal, except that persons may operate, when and as provided in this title, any mechanical push-button signal erected by order of the city traffic engineer.
 (Ord.
-230 § 1 (part), 1965)
+701 § 2 (Exh.
+1), 2012; Ord.
+230 § 1, 1965)

 10.12.030 Obedience to authorized persons.

-No person shall fail or refuse to comply with, or perform any act forbidden by, any lawful order, signal or direction of a traffic or police officer, or a member of the fire department, or a person authorized by the chief of police or by law.
+No person shall fail or refuse to comply with, or perform any act forbidden by, any lawful order, signal or direction of a traffic or police officer, or a person authorized by the chief of police or traffic engineer or by law.
 (Ord.
-230 § 1 (part), 1965)
+701 § 2 (Exh.
+1), 2012; Ord.
+230 § 1, 1965)

 10.12.040 Interference with authorized persons.